The Rough Riders (film)

-The Rough Riders (1927) is a silent film directed by Victor Fleming, released by Paramount Pictures, and starring Noah Beery, Sr., Charles Farrell, George Bancroft, and Mary Astor.
+The Rough Riders is a 1927 American silent drama film directed by Victor Fleming, released by Paramount Pictures, and starring Noah Beery, Sr., Charles Farrell, George Bancroft, and Mary Astor.
+Due to the public apathy towards silent films, a sound version was also prepared early in 1928.
+While the sound version has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The picture is fictional account of Theodore Roosevelt's military unit in Cuba.
-This film had an alternate release name: The Trumpet Call.
+This film had an alternate release title, The Trumpet Call.
 The cinematography was by James Wong Howe and E. Burton Steene.

-Incomplete or fragment prints of this movie are extant at the Museum of Modern Art and the Library of Congress.